Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-installation.md

 ## Fund ECDSA Wallet

-Step 1: Follow the instructions in [Obtaining Testnet ETH](https://docs.eigenlayer.xyz/restaking-guides/restaking-user-guide/stage-2-testnet/obtaining-testnet-eth-and-liquid-staking-tokens-lsts) to fund a web3 wallet with Goerli ETH.
+Step 1: Follow the instructions in [Obtaining Testnet ETH](https://docs.eigenlayer.xyz/restaking-guides/restaking-user-guide/stage-2-testnet/obtaining-testnet-eth-and-liquid-staking-tokens-lsts) to fund a web3 wallet with Testnet ETH.

-Step 2: Send **at least 1 Goerli ETH** to the “address” field referenced in your operator-config.yaml file.
+Step 2: Send **at least 1 Holesky ETH** to the “address” field referenced in your operator-config.yaml file.
 This ETH will be used to cover the gas cost for operator registration in the subsequent steps.

 ---